SHM1992/Data-Structure/README.md

 # Data-Structure
-These files in the Data Structure folder are just for practicing common operations of classical data structures.
+These files in the Data Structure folder are just txt files for practicing common operations of classical data structures.
+If you want to run these codes, you need to copy them into C++ program files and build them first.

 Linear List includes sequential list, link list, cycle link list, double link list.